 Michigan Laws On Use And Possession Of Marijuana

 Although Michigan now allows possession and use of marijuana by people 21 and older there are still many exceptions to the law that create misdemeanor charges for many.
 It is not legal to use marijuana in public places, if you are under 21 or to possess and transport it in a careless or open manner.

 Michigan Laws On Growing, Cultivating, Manufacturing And Intent To Deliver Marijuana

 In Michigan, growing, cultivating or manufacturing marijuana is a more serious offense than the use or possession of marijuana.
 The same is true for “dealing” marijuana, which is legally referred to as “intent to deliver.”
 The potential penalties for growing or dealing marijuana depend on the amount of marijuana the individual was growing, cultivating, manufacturing or possessing with the intent to deliver.

 The applicable statute determines the potential penalties based on the quantity as follows:

 From the moment you become a suspect in a Michigan marijuana offense, both law enforcement and the prosecutor will vigorously pursue a conviction.
-It is imperative that you pursue your defense with equal vigor.
-The prosecution has the burden to prove your guilt.
+It is imperative that you pursue your defense just as hard.
+The prosecution has the burden to prove your guilt beyond a reasonable doubt.
 There are a number of areas that our Michigan marijuana defense attorney can concentrate on to try and prevent a conviction in your case.
 While each case is unique, some of things we may do as part of your defense include:

-If your case goes to trial, our defense attorney is ready to aggressively defend you.
+If your case goes to trial, our defense attorneys are ready to aggressively defend you.
 If you decide that entering into a plea bargain is in your best interest, then we can negotiate an agreement that is as favorable to you as possible.
+Contact us today.